 What is Jennifer doing today?

-I retired December 31, 2011, and since that time, my husband and I have enjoyed a lot, and maybe too much, travel in 2012!
-We have visited Australia, Norway and England visiting friends and family.
-In addition we have enjoyed being able to spend more time with our son and his family in Oregon and thus more time at our beach house on the Oregon coast.
-We have yet to spend sufficient time in Colorado to enjoy the mountains as we would like, but we intend for that will change in 2013 and spend time skiing, hiking, biking and enjoying Colorado’s beauty.
+I retired Dec.
+31, 2011, and since that time, my husband and I have enjoyed a lot, and maybe too much, travel in 2012!
+We have visited Australia, Norway, and England visiting friends and family.
+In addition, we have enjoyed being able to spend more time with our son and his family in Oregon and thus more time at our beach house on the Oregon coast.
+We have yet to spend sufficient time in Colorado to enjoy the mountains as we would like, but we intend for that will change in 2013 and spend time skiing, hiking, biking, and enjoying Colorado’s beauty.